Tempetas/CSnake/README.md

     - Press F1 to start the game, MENU to exit
     - Use (▴ ▸ ▾ ◂) to control the snake
     - Press F2 - F5 to change the speed of the game
-    - Press SHIFT to pause, ALPHA to unpause
+    - Press SHIFT to pause, ALPHA to resume

 ## TODO:
     - Add a controls list in-game